bombela/fwdlist/README.md

 code is going to be faster.
 In our specific case `penultimate_with_unsafe()` is indeed slower!

-This is great because with safe Rust code only, the compiler basically proves for us that there is no possible memory bugs.
-Any code refactoring cannot possibly introduce memory bugs easier, the compiler wouldn't let it pass.
+This is great because with safe Rust code, the compiler basically proves for us that there is no possible memory bugs.
+Any code refactoring cannot possibly introduce new memory bugs, the compiler wouldn't let it pass.

 Happy hacking!